About the Duties Hurting Farmers

 The Decision

 The DOC made a final decision to impose duties of 19.97% on Moroccan phosphate fertilizers as of April 2021.
 It also imposed duties on Russian imports.
 Now, critical sources of imported supply are dramatically reduced.
 At the same time, after significant concentration of the phosphate fertilizer industry over the last 20 years, only four domestic producers remain and total domestic production has shrunk.
-Mosaic dominates, with 60% of U.S. production of phosphoric acid, the phosphorus component of fertilizers.

 With China already excluded from the U.S. phosphate market by other U.S. tariffs, Saudi Arabia—which was not included in Mosaic’s petition—is the only other major source of volumes for import into the United States.
+Notably, Mosaic has a commercial partnership with the major Saudi phosphate fertilizer producer.

 THE AFTERMATH